Extended Composer 1.x support

 A composer install run does not access metadata if a composer.lock file with the metadata is present.

-So from September 1st, 2025 you will lose the ability to update dependencies or install new packages with Composer v1 if you rely on Packagist.org, but you can still reinstall from a lock file with Composer v1 for deployments.
+So since September 1st, 2025 you have lost the ability to update dependencies or install new packages with Composer 1.x if you rely on Packagist.org, but you can still reinstall from a lock file with Composer 1.x for deployments.

 How can Private Packagist help?